 This is a sponsored article from Morgan Stanley.

-Susanna Fung, head of asset planning group, Morgan Stanley Private Wealth Management Asia, has been in the industry for nearly 20 years.
-Her team works with external professionals to help set up appropriate wealth planning structures for family office clients.
+Susanna Fung, head of asset planning group at Morgan Stanley PWM Asia, has been in the industry for nearly 20 years.
+Her team works with external professionals to help establish appropriate wealth planning strategies for family office clients.

 In this article